 - a partnership between equals

-- agreeing to embark on a journey of discovery (not knowing)
+- agreeing to embark on a journey of discovery through exploration and not knowing

 - reflecting on the experience of mindfulness teaching and personal practice.